Peer-to-Peer Shout Outs: How to Boost Workplace Morale with Recognition

 Evaluating Business Outcomes

-Peer recognition acts as a vital element in employee retention, significantly influencing how long employees stay with their organization.
+Peer recognition acts as a vital element in employee retention, influencing how long employees stay with their organization.

 For example, employees who are consistently recognized for their work have a 63% higher likelihood of staying with their organization, compared to just 11% for those who aren’t often recognized.
 Tools like Terryberry's can help measure the success of a peer recognition program, providing valuable insights into its impact on business outcomes.